caerphoto/showdown_typography/README.md

 This file adds “curly quotes”, en– and em— dashes and ellipses… to the Showdown JavaScript Markdown converter.

+The converter is based on the regexes I developed for my [Soda](http://soda.heroku.com/) document editor.

 ## Important!

 The converter operates on the Markdown text, not the resulting HTML, so it